sulfikkarpr/React-Learning-udemy/README.md

 Description: This project implements a simple investment calculator using React.
 It covers concepts such as component composition, state management, and conditional rendering to help users calculate their potential returns on investments.

+### 4. React Style App

+Description: The React Style App is a project exemplifying the integration of vanilla CSS within a React application.
+It demonstrates the seamless application of styles to React components, highlighting the versatility and flexibility of styling options available in React development.
+With a focus on dynamic styling techniques, this project offers users an interactive experience while exploring the functionalities of the React framework.

+### 5.React Style App with Tailwind CSS

+Description: The React Style App with Tailwind CSS showcases the utilization of Tailwind CSS within a React application environment.
+It exemplifies the seamless integration of Tailwind's utility-first approach to styling with React components, providing users with a visually appealing and responsive interface.
+This project emphasizes the power of Tailwind CSS in simplifying the styling process while maintaining flexibility and scalability in React development.

 ## How to Run

 Follow these steps to run each project locally: